aozora0000/nginxbrew/README.md

 ```

-after that, specify path to config file which you wrote as follows
+then, specify path to config file which you wrote as follows

     $ export NGINXBREW_CONFIG=/path/to/my_config.rb